FR4 PCB: The FR4 Thermal Conductivity Guide for Your Circuit Board

 Thermal Vias

 Thermal vias are holes that are placed on printed circuit boards, which play a vital role to dissipate heat.
-Generally speaking, more thermal vias in a circuit board can improve the thermal conductive performance as these vias provide more rooms to discharge the heat of the PCB and components.
+Generally speaking, more thermal vias in a circuit board can improve the thermal conductive performance as these vias provide more rooms to discharge the heat of the circuit boards and PCB components.

 Copper Traces in PCB